chainaccelerator/contribox-node/README.md

 Validation is on the client side, until the Elements blockchain' blocs validation.

-Certification is on the Elements side, until peg in/out validations.
+Certification is on the Elements side, until peg out validations.

 Provide a JS Sdk for using this API with a wasm module.